 During the practical training, students will work on three assignments (individually or in small groups).
 Each student will design a unique persuasive message (a nudge) for the first assignment.
 The second assignment requires that students write a guideline proposal in which they describe a motivational interviewing context and application.
-Finally, in the third assignment, students work on a review.
+Part of this assignment is the inclusion and critigue of AI based content presenting, academic writing, reviewing, social influence, information processing, dual process models, implicit and explicit attitudes, attitude change, nudges, designing a nudge, persuasion, persuasion techniques, motivational interviewing and guideline development.

+The final assessment for this course is a numerical grade between 0,0 and 10,0.